mhausenblas/sdx/README.md

 In a nutshell, `kube-sdx` keeps an eye on the API server of the configured remote cluster (via a simple HTTP `GET`) and if the connection detection fails, assumes you're offline.
 Once in offline mode, `kube-sdx` switches over to the local cluster and you can continue your work there.
 In the background, `kube-sdx` takes regular snapshots of certain key resources such as deployments or services and stores them in YAML docs that get applied to the respective environment, when a switch occurs.

-**Local development** If you want to play around with `kube-sdx` or extend it, here's what's needed:
+**Local development.** If you want to play around with `kube-sdx` or extend it, here's what's needed:

 ```bash
 $ go version